 Letting Go focuses on a chemist named David Endresz who develops a new drug called NatAct, which claims to treat various psychological disorders.
 A scandal around the drug’s release ensues when when David’s boss Viktor Kanzler wants to release the drug before formal tests are conducted in order to profit off of the drug.
 Sabrina Worsch plays Stella Wagner, a journalist intent on exposing the scandal to the public.
 Tension ensues when the scandal begins to destroy the lives of all the individuals involved.

-After the film had finished production and Götz Raimund had spent endless hours editing, Sabrina suggested they reach out to fellow Strasberg alumna Ingrid Jean-Baptiste, who founded the Chelsea Film Festival.
-Worsch acknowledges that without her Strasberg connections to this film festival, the film might not have gotten as much traction as it is currently gaining.
-Beyond this, Worsch acknowledges her time at Strasberg as some of the most beneficial in her life.
+After the film had finished production and Götz Raimund had spent endless hours editing, Sabrina suggested they reach out to fellow LSTFI alumna Ingrid Jean-Baptiste, who founded the Chelsea Film Festival.
+Worsch acknowledges that without her LSTFI connections to this film festival, the film might not have gotten as much traction as it is currently gaining.
+Beyond this, Worsch acknowledges her time at The Lee Strasberg Theatre & Film Institute as some of the most beneficial in her life.

 Letting Go is screening at the Chelsea Film Festival on October 19th at 6:00 PM.
-More info can be found at losslassenderfilm.com/en.
-Sabrina Worsch can be found on Instagram @sabrinaworsch and at sabrinaworsch.com.
+Sabrina Worsch can be found on Instagram @sabrinaworschofficial.

-Alumni News is written by NYU Tisch at Strasberg alumnus Will Brockman.
+Alumni News written by NYU Tisch at Strasberg alumnus Will Brockman.